microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-package-api.md

 ### Get resources roles

-The group that you added needs to be assigned a role for the access package.
+The access package assigns users to the roles of a resource.
+The typical role of group is the member role.
+Other resources, such as SharePoint Online sites and applications, may have many roles.
+You'll need the Member resource role to use when creating the access package resource role later in this tutorial.

 Use the **id** of the catalog and the **id** of the group that you recorded to get the **originId** of the Member resource role.
 Record the value of the **originId** property to use later in this tutorial.

 #### Request